Structure and realizability for rational maps: The structure of rational maps and proof of Theorem

 and

 This completes the proof of Case (2). \end{proof}

 \begin{prop} At a saddle point of $\Phi$, the angle between two adjacent integral curves of the gradient field $\nabla \Phi$ is $\pi$. \end{prop}

-\begin{proof} By the proof of \textbf{Proposition \ref{Pro-2-4}}, the angle between two adjacent integral curves of $\vec{V}$ at a saddle point is $\pi$.
-Since $\nabla \Phi \perp \vec{V}$ by \textbf{Proposition \ref{Pro-2-2}}, the same holds for the integral curves of $\nabla \Phi$. \end{proof}
+\begin{proof} By the proof of Proposition \ref{Pro-2-4}, the angle between two adjacent integral curves of $\vec{V}$ at a saddle point is $\pi$.
+Since $\nabla \Phi \perp \vec{V}$ by Proposition \ref{Pro-2-2}, the same holds for the integral curves of $\nabla \Phi$. \end{proof}

-According to \textbf{Proposition \ref{Pro-2-3}}, if $p$ is a local minimum point of $\Phi$, the integral curves of $\vec{V}$ form topologically concentric circles in a small neighborhood of $p$.
+According to Proposition \ref{Pro-2-3}, if $p$ is a local minimum point of $\Phi$, the integral curves of $\vec{V}$ form topologically concentric circles in a small neighborhood of $p$.
 Moreover, the integral curves of $\nabla \Phi$ are perpendicular to these circles.
 Let $c(t)~(t\in[0,T])$ be an integral curve of $\vec{V}$.
 For each $t$, there exists a unique integral curve $C_{t}$ (i.e., geodesic) of $\nabla \Phi$ originating from $p$ and intersecting the point $c(t)$.
-It is evident that $C_{t}$ must reach either a saddle point or a local maximum point of $\Phi$ (refer to Figure 2).
+One observes that $C_{t}$ must reach either a saddle point or a local maximum point of $\Phi$ (refer to Figure 2).

-\begin{prop} Assuming that $C_{t}$ reaches the local maximum point $q$ directly without passing through any saddle point of $\Phi$, the arc length of $C_{t}$ is equal to $\pi$. \end{prop} \begin{proof}~ Suppose $r:[0,l]\rightarrow \mathcal{M},s\mapsto r(s)$ is the parameter equation of curve $C_{t}$, where $s$ is the arc length parameter.
+\begin{prop} Assuming that $C_{t}$ reaches the local maximum point $q$ directly without passing through any saddle point of $\Phi$, the arc length of $C_{t}$ is equal to $\pi$. \end{prop} \begin{proof}~ Suppose $r:[0,l]\rightarrow \overline{\mathbb{C}},s\mapsto r(s)$ is the parameter equation of curve $C_{t}$, where $s$ is the arc length parameter.
 Then

 \end{proof}